-I know it’s not just me, I just hope there are not a lot of us.
-We are the girls (Hey, there can definitely be some guys out there too) who submerge ourselves into a starvation as a result of not loving ourselves enough or feeling the need to win approval.
+I know it’s not just me, I just hope there is not a lot of us.
+We are the girls (Hey, there can definitely be some guys out there too) who submerge ourselves into starvation as a result of not loving ourselves enough or feeling the need to win approval.
 Sometimes it might be a silent scream for more love, perhaps attention is lacking and we just want to say “Hey, I’m still here, can you see me?”.
 On the other hand, it can be the result of a traumatic experience.
 Whatever the reason for your eating disorder, it’s not about food, it’s about the mind.
-An eating disorder after all is a mental illness.
+An eating disorder, after all, is a mental illness.

-Over the next ten years my weight fluctuated it never stayed the same for very long.
-Its hard when you keep hearing “You could loose a bit of weight” or “you’re too skinny, you’re not eating enough”.
+Over the next ten years, my weight fluctuated it never stayed the same for very long.
+It’s hard when you keep hearing “You could lose a bit of weight” or “you’re too skinny, you’re not eating enough”.
 I feel into binging and purging.
 Sometimes the binge would be in eating a kilogram of cheese in under a week (which twice gave me hives) or a 300g of chocolate in a sitting .. which was usually on my bed or in my closet.
-This would be followed by “Tomorrow I’m going to eat like it did back then” and I’d fall into my rituals and would restrict foods from my diet and shame myself if I ate something that I should not have.
+This would be followed by “Tomorrow I’m going to eat as it did back then” and I’d fall into my rituals and would restrict foods from my diet and shame myself if I ate something that I should not have.

-I asked my family not comment on my weight and to help me by being there for me when I needed someone to talk to.
+I asked my family not to comment on my weight and to help me by being there for me when I needed someone to talk to.
 This did not work.
-However, my wonderful friend in Trinidad is a great support.
-On top of that I have gotten a lot better at telling my parents that they do not have any right to comment on how either too skinny or too fat they think I am.
+However, my wonderful friend in Trinidad is of great support.
+On top of that, I have gotten a lot better at telling my parents that they do not have any right to comment on how either too skinny or too fat they think I am.